Top 10 Handyman Services in Salt Lake City, UT

 Horrible.
 After I discovered the problem, I looked more into Emanuel Hernandez "Manny" only to find out he had no license or insurance when he did out job.
 He lies, he cuts corners and he is not reputable.
 I would not recommend him to my worst enemy. ...

+Poor value.
 Not responsive in communication.
-Poor value.
-Would not recommend.
+Poor work quality.

 BAD VERY VERY BAD